-For many years, Sergio worked with Volunteer-in-Mission programs as translator and facilitator in México, Central America, and Spain.
-He served as a Global Ministries missionary first as Kansas West Conference Hispanic ministry coordinator.
-Prior to this assignment, Rev. Tristán served as a local pastor with El Mesias UMC in Laredo, Texas; as an elder with El Mesias and Calvary Presbyterian Church, both in Wichita, Kansas; and as pastor of Emmanuel/El Buen United Methodist Church in Milwaukee, Wisconsin.
+For many years, Sergio worked with Volunteer-in-Mission programs as translator and facilitator in México, Central America,and Spain.
+Sergio served as a local pastor with El Mesias UMC in Laredo, Texas; as an elder with El Mesias UMC and Calvary Presbyterian Church, both in Wichita, Kansas; and Emmanuel/El Buen Pastor UMC in Milwaukee, Wisconsin.

-Raised in a Catholic family, Sergio become involved with Quaker missionaries in his home town.
-He began his ministry journey when he was invited to do mission with the Quakers in Guatemala.
+Raised in a Catholic family, Sergio becomes involved with Quaker missionaries in his hometown after completing high school.
+He began his ministry journey when he was invited to do mission work with the Quakers in Guatemala.
 He says: “It was when I saw the need of people in that area of the world—very poor in very sad conditions without God and hope.
-God spoke to me, and it is my calling in missions to witness to others and teach them about the Gospel.”
+God spoke to me, and it is my calling in mission to serve and witness to others and teach them about the gospel.”

 : Great Plains Annual Conference

 Beware of internet property rental scams and other similar scams using missionary names.